 4.5 Practice

 Yes, practice was mentioned above, but it’s so important, it’s worth mentioning again!
-The more comfortable you are with your scripts, the easier it will be to adjust them to any interview situation, so that you can reel off the key bullet points with easy naturalness.
+The more comfortable you are with your scripts, the easier it will be to adjust them to any interview situation, so that you can reel off the key bullet points naturally.

 5. Why Do You Want to Work From Home Sample Answer